Norcold Refrigerator Solutions – Ways to Avoid Problems!

 Mac the Fire Guy is a proponent of installing a fire suppression system in the cooling unit area of the fridge.
 It is a unit that releases a foam in the exterior fridge area that puts out a fire when the temperature in that area reaches a preset level.
 I believe the best way to prevent an RV fridge fire is to automatically shut down the unit when the temperature reaches unsafe levels.

-The addition of a twelve volt fan in the outside fridge compartment can get air to move more freely over the cooling unit and drastically improve the efficiency.
-Camco makes a fridge roof vent kit that uses a fan and solar power.
-It replaces the existing roof vent.
+The addition of a twelve-volt fan in the outside fridge compartment can allow air to move more freely over the cooling unit and drastically improve its efficiency.
+Camco makes a fridge roof vent kit that uses a fan and solar power and replaces the existing roof vent.

 36 comments